What Actually

 Predicts Lucid Dreams?

-Tracking how journaling frequency, recall quality, consistency, and nightly practice correlate with lucid dreaming — with real data from real dreamers.
+Tracking how journaling frequency, consistency, and nightly practice correlate with lucid dreaming — with real data from real dreamers.

 Join the experimentJournaling Makes You Remember More